top of page

 Why Pollinators Matter for a Healthy Prairie

 In Kansas, there are over 400 species of native bees alone (Kansas Biological Survey, 2023).
-Add butterflies 🧘 and moths 🐛 to the mix, and you've got a pollination powerhouse keeping the prairie alive.
+If we add butterflies and moths to the mix, we have a pollination powerhouse keeping the prairie vibrant and alive.

 Why Should You Care About Pollinators?

-By supporting pollinators, you support strong ecosystems, nutrient-rich food, and healthy futures.
+By supporting pollinators, we strengthen ecosystems, ensure nutrient-rich food, and pave the way for healthier futures.

 Healthy plants = more blooms = more pollinators.